AyushSrivastav0103/ML/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 Contact
-For any questions or inquiries, please contact Your Name.
+For any questions or inquiries, please contact Ayush Srivastava(krayush.srivastav@gmail.com).